openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 >
 > * * * * *
 >
 > A grenade lands at the feet of Spaz and Tomlinson.
 The grenade rolls a 25 against their Guard scores of 12 and 18, potentially dealing 13 and 7 damage, respectively.
 Tomlinson uses the defend action to move half his speed (15 feet) away, opting to move Spaz with him, and then makes an Agility roll to shield his ally.
-Tomlinson is wielding a riot shield, so he gets advantage 1 on his Agility roll, which totals 26.
+Tomlinson is wielding a riot shield, so he gets advantage 2 on his Agility roll, which totals 26.
 Spaz takes no damage.
 However, since the defend action can only affect a single target, Tomlinson still takes 7 points of damage.
 Because defend is an interrupt action, when Tomlinson's turn in the initiative comes, he does not get a major action.

 #### Improvise

 You may also use your interrupt action in order to improvise a response to a situation in combat.
-For example, if an ally falls off a cliff, you may use your interrupt action to invoke a levitate boon and save them.
+For example, if an ally falls off a cliff, you may use your interrupt action to invoke a *levitate* boon and save them or to dive and try to catch them at the edge of the cliff.
 Improvised interrupt actions should generally be limited to non-offensive reactions meant to assist allies.

 ### Free Actions

-If a feat, perk, boon, or other source grants a *Free Action*, that action can be performed without counting against the normal limits to your actions per turn.
+If a feat, perk, boon, or other source grants a free action, that action can be performed without counting against the normal limits to your actions per turn.

 ## Damage and Healing